UX Research Case Study: Trayscan

 A medical device sales organization maintains equipment for loans to surgical facilities.
 Support teams track and transport the equipment, often with very short notice, to clients (surgeons) operating in different facilities throughout the territory.

-The current method of tracking is not scalable and the exact location of hundreds of thousands of dollars of surgical equipment is uncertain.
-Transport personnel make trips through congested urban areas only to discover the piece they need is not there.
-Efficiency, morale and profits are less than ideal.
+The current method of tracking is not scalable and the exact location of hundreds of thousands of dollars of surgical equipment is unknown.
+Transport personnel make trips through congested urban areas only to discover the equipment they need is not there.
+Efficiency, morale and profits suffer.
 It’s time for a better tracking method.

 Step 1.
 Service Design Research